-- When your MoM gets to 1.5 or over you need to have an IUT (interuterine blood transfusion.)
+- When your MoM gets to 1.5 or over you need to have an IUT (intrauterine blood transfusion.)

 - The IUT needs to be performed by someone who has had experience performing the procedure.

 - If your baby becomes anemic very early in the pregnancy, an IUT can be performed by putting blood into the baby’s belly (IPT) instead of the umbilical cord (IVT.)
-You should also start IVIG treatments right away.
+You could also start IVIG treatments right away if there are signs of anemia very early in the pregnancy.
 I have seen severely anemic, hydropic babies at 16 weeks saved because the mother was started on IVIG right away.
 The anemia disappeared and the fetal hydrops resolved because of the IVIG.

 - In severe cases, IUTs can be performed only days after the first one if the baby needs it.